theupdateframework/taps/candidate-tuf-versions.md

 The root metadata already contains the TUF spec-version.
 After downloading the root metadata, the client shall compare the spec-version in the root metadata (server spec-version) with the spec-version of the local client (client spec-version).
 The client shall then proceed as described below.

+To allow for changes to the format of root metadata, an intermediate root metadata file will be used.
+This intermediate root metadata file will contain the new spec-version, but will be formatted according to the old specification.
+After a client updates to the new spec-version, they can download the root metadata file that follows the intermediate one, and continue with the update.
+This process will only be used for major spec-version updates.

 ## Procedure

 If the server spec-version is lower than the client spec-version, the client shall terminate the update and report an error.